 If you find yourself inspecting undercarriages frequently in the shop, something like the Nextorch K3 is an amazing bargain.
 This penlight will easily fit in your pocket, and give you the pinpointed, bright illumination you need to make important calls.

 It has an incredible run time (up to 38 hours!) and works with up to 180 lumens, which is more than enough to see anything you might need to inspect.
 It’s made of high-quality, aerospace-grade aluminum and makes the perfect companion when you need a pocket spotlight.

 It’s roughly the size and shape of a pen and while it might not be your first choice for total illumination the versatility of this penlight will quickly pay for itself.

 Sometimes, you just don’t have a free hand to hold a light or anywhere to place one with a magnetic base.
 That’s where a good headlamp will come in handy, especially for working on electronics under the dash.

 A good headlamp is worth its weight in gold, and this one comes in cheap with both white and red lighting options to make for a total of five different levels of illumination.
-It’s also adjustable up to 60° which can let you illuminate where you want to go and the back of the light can function as a stand if you want to remove it from the headband.
+You can illuminate where you want to go and the back of the light can function as a stand if you want to remove it from the headband.
 Bar none, this is one of the best mechanic flashlights on the market.

 Not All Lights Are Created Equally